harshpagar/harshpagar/README.md

 -🌱 I’m currently learning **Full Stack Web Development at Masai School**

-- 👨‍💻 All of my projects are available at <a href="https://harshalpagar-portfolio.netlify.app/" target="blank">Portfolio
+- 👨‍💻 All of my projects are available at <a href="https://harshalpagar-portfolio.netlify.app/" target="blank">Portfolio</a>

 - 📫 How to reach me **harshalpagar456@gmail.com**